 In most adults, umbilical hernias are treated with surgery to push the abdominal tissue back into place and seal the abdominal wall.
-Complications can include obstruction where a section of bowel gets stuck outside the abdomen and can cause nausea, vomiting and pain and discomfort.
-Strangulation, whereby the blood supply to the section of bowel forming the hernia is cut off, is a potentially serious complication and needs emergency treatment to prevent the trapped tissue from dying.
+Complications can include obstruction (where a section of bowel gets stuck outside the abdomen and can cause nausea, vomiting and pain and discomfort) as well as strangulation, whereby the blood supply to the section of bowel forming the hernia is cut off, a potentially serious complication which needs emergency treatment to prevent the trapped tissue from dying.

 Surgery to repair an umbilical hernia is usually recommended when the patient's hernia is causing extreme pain or discomfort, and/or persistent and severe symptoms.
 Surgery is a must when complications such as strangulation and/or obstruction occur.